john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 JavaScript does not have arrays.
 Arrays are contiguous blocks of memory that contain a sequence of elements of the same type.
 They are a staple in many languages.
 JavaScript has a built-in type called `Array` that looks vaguely like an array on the surface.

-The name "Array" appears to be chosen to help people who started with Java, C, Fortan or the like, where Arrays are key.
+The name "Array" appears to be chosen to help people who started with Java, C, Fortan or the like, where Arrays are central.
 In the end, the name just makes these people stumble in the beginning.
 There are several types of common functionality for real arrays (see part 2 of this series) that are missing or just impossible with a JavaScript "Array".
 At the very least, the `Array` object in JavaScript should have been given a different name.

 #### Block Scope